coldtype/coldtype/docs/tutorials/text.rst

     :width: 500
     :class: add-border

 You might be wondering why the text is blue — that’s the default fill color for any text in coldtype.
-Let’s mess w/ the color and set some variable font axis values:
+Let’s mess with the color and set some variable font axis values:

 .. code:: python